How to Make Fool-Proof Fudge

 How to Make Fudge

-Fudge is a cooked candy typically made with sugar, butter, and dairy, plus flavorings such as dark chocolate, white chocolate, peanut butter, butterscotch, marshmallow, maple syrup, nuts, and even pumpkin.
 The trick to good homemade fudge is to cook the ingredients to the right temperature to form a sugar syrup, and cool the mixture properly so the texture of the fudge turns out smooth and firm, but soft enough to cut.
+Here's how to make fudge on your stovetop and in your microwave.

 Here's what you'll need to make fudge from scratch on your stovetop.